HenryDashwood/hakyll-website/things_i_like/blogs.md

 ### [London Review of Books](https://www.lrb.co.uk/)

 The world's greatest back catalogue.
-I tend to skip the pieces that cover current events since they tend not to age well.
+I tend to skip the pieces that cover current events since they do not age well.
 But some contributors like Adam Tooze always get a read.

 ### [New York Review of Books](https://www.nybooks.com/)